 What to Catch: Trout

-The Laurel Highlands Trout Trail encompasses 70 miles of bountiful trout streams in southwestern Pennsylvania, which were established through partnerships with state parks, local businesses, and Trout Unlimited – a cold-water conservation organization.
-Drop a line in one of the trail’s streams, or attend an event.
+The Laurel Highlands Trout Trail in southwestern PA encompasses 70 miles of bountiful trout streams, which were established through partnerships with state parks, local businesses, and Trout Unlimited – a cold-water conservation organization.
+Drop a line in one of the trail’s streams or attend an event.

 Nearby Towns: Danville, Bloomsburg